Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Abstract

 \section{Abstract}

-Accurately estimating the probability of failure for safety-critical systems is important for certification.
-Estimation is often challenging due to high-dimensional input spaces, dangerous test scenarios, and computationally expensive simulators; thus, efficient estimation techniques are important to study.
-This work reframes the problem of black-box safety validation as a Bayesian optimization problem and introduces an algorithm, \textit{Bayesian safety validation}, that iteratively fits a probabilistic surrogate model to efficiently predict failures.
+Estimating the probability of failure is an important step in the certification of safety-critical systems.
+Efficient estimation methods are often needed due to the challenges posed by high-dimensional input spaces, risky test scenarios, and computationally expensive simulators.
+This work frames the problem of black-box safety validation as a Bayesian optimization problem and introduces a method that iteratively fits a probabilistic surrogate model to efficiently predict failures.
 The algorithm is designed to search for failures, compute the most-likely failure, and estimate the failure probability over an operating domain using importance sampling.
-We introduce a set of three acquisition functions that focus on reducing uncertainty by covering the design space, optimizing the analytically derived failure boundaries, and sampling the predicted failure regions.
-Mainly concerned with systems that only output a binary indication of failure, we show that our method also works well in cases where more output information is available.
-Results show that Bayesian safety validation achieves a better estimate of the probability of failure using orders of magnitude fewer samples and performs well across various safety validation metrics.
-We demonstrate the algorithm on three test problems with access to ground truth and on a real-world safety-critical subsystem common in autonomous flight: a neural network-based runway detection system.
-This work is open sourced\numericfootnote{\url{https://github.com/sisl/BayesianSafetyValidation.jl}} and currently being used to supplement the FAA certification process of the machine learning components for an autonomous cargo~aircraft.
+We introduce three acquisition functions that aim to reduce uncertainty by covering the design space, optimize the analytically derived failure boundaries, and sample the predicted failure regions.
+Results show this Bayesian safety validation approach provides a more accurate estimate of failure probability with orders of magnitude fewer samples and performs well across various safety validation metrics.
+We demonstrate this approach on three test problems, a stochastic decision making system, and a neural network-based runway detection system.
+This work is open sourced (\url{https://github.com/sisl/BayesianSafetyValidation.jl}) and currently being used to supplement the FAA certification process of the machine learning components for an autonomous cargo aircraft.